open-quantum-safe/oqs-demos/haproxy/USAGE.md

 ## Slightly more advanced usage options

-This haproxy image supports all quantum-safe key exchange algorithms [presently supported by OQS-OpenSSL](https://github.com/open-quantum-safe/openssl#key-exchange).
-If you want to control with algorithm is actually used, you can request one from the list above to the curl command with the '--curves' parameter, e.g., requesting the hybrid Frodo976Shake variant also configured into the default 'haproxy.cfg' file:
+This haproxy image is capable of supporting all quantum-safe key exchange algorithms listed [here](https://github.com/open-quantum-safe/oqs-provider#algorithms).
+By default the image is built supporting p384_kyber768 and kyber768.
+You can select a specific curve on the curl command

 ```
-docker run -it openquantumsafe/curl curl -k https://oqs-haproxy:4433  --curves p384_frodo976shake
+docker run -it openquantumsafe/curl curl -k https://oqs-haproxy:4433 --curves kyber768
 ```

+You can also change the key exchange mechanisms supported by haproxy when you build the image by setting the KEM_ALGLIST build argument

 ## Seriously more advanced usage options